smartdog123/1300-Dev/README.md

 - User control and freedom: It's common for user for perform wrong actions.
 There is a "All" choice for both two filters to make sure it can revert back to the original state without refreshing the page.

 - The application provides button to easily add and remove items from the shopping cart.
-Also, the states of each item (how many items are in the shopping cart) and the total price are kept consistent across the page.
+Also, the states of each product (how many items are in the shopping cart) and the total price are kept consistent across the page.

 - The sorting and filter are clearly indicated, as well as their options.